 Reflexology in Solihull

-Reflexology is a fabulous and powerful treatment that can be used as an aid to healing of all manner of conditions of a physical and emotional nature.
+Reflexology is a wonderful and powerful treatment that can be used as an aid to healing of all manner of conditions of a physical and emotional nature.
 Whether you are in need of stress release or have a specific health condition, reflexology can be a highly beneficial treatment.
 Forms of reflexology have been used throughout history and recognition of its fantastic health-giving qualities is now widely accepted, so much so that many health insurance schemes include Reflexology as a recommended treatment that policy holders can claim on.
 This means that you can claim back some or all of the cost of the treatments with a fully qualified Reflexologist, who is a member of leading professional bodies, such as The Association of Reflexologists.

 Fertility & Maternity Reflexology